Raman5837/MemeCreator/README.md

 # Thing We'll Be Doing
-1. For API, We'll Fetch It From
+1. We Are Fetching Meme Template Using ImgFlip API
-2. Will Make A Landing Page For Our Website
+2. We've Made A Landing Page For Our Website
-3. Will Make A Card Component For Meme Image
+3. We've A Card Component To Display  Meme Template
 4. One Editing Page, Where We'll Edit Our Meme And From There We Can Share Or Download It.

 # Getting Started with Create React App